 It’s also a good idea to give each screen a reference number.
 These will make your life much easier when discussing the project with other team members or stakeholders.

-As responsive web design continues to serve an ever-growing list of devices and resolutions, it’s important to use tools that allow us to establish a more efficient build-measure-learn process.
+As responsive web design continues to serve an ever-growing list of devices and resolutions, it’s important to use website wireframe tools that allow us to establish a more efficient build-measure-learn process.
 Responsive wireframes allow you to develop a communication process that clearly articulates the intent of your design, and they also minimize the effort required to build a real solution.